CIBC-Internal/python/Doc/library/errno.rst

 .. data:: ECONNABORTED

-   Software caused connection abort
+   Software caused connection abort.
+This error is mapped to the exception :exc:`ConnectionAbortedError`.

 .. data:: ECONNRESET

-   Connection reset by peer
+   Connection reset by peer.
+This error is mapped to the exception :exc:`ConnectionResetError`.

 .. data:: ENOBUFS